poempelfox/foxstaub2018/README.md

 seems to be less than what the datasheet claims.

-The microcontroller-board actually would have a LiPo charger circuit onboard, so you could just connect a somewhat large LiPo battery and be done with it.
+The microcontroller-board actually would have a LiPo charger circuit onboard, so you could just connect a somewhat large LiPo battery and be done with it (you'd need to generate the 5V for the SDS011 through a boost converter from the microcontroller-boards 3.3V output though).
 However, I did not like the idea of putting a temperamental LiPo battery into a tiny case that can heat to 50+ degrees when hit by the sun, and cool below -20 in winter.
+Instead, the plan was to use a "Goal Zero Guide 10 Plus" power bank with four NiMH batteries for storing the power.
+However, it turned out to be impossible to find any 6V solar panel that would be big enough to charge that power bank and rigid enough to be mounted on my balcony.
+It seems solar panels only come in two flavours: 6V and utter crap (mechanically), or 12+V.

-Instead, I used a power bank with four NiMH batteries for storing the power, and it's not right where the sensor is, but instead it's connected by 5 meters of cable and stored safely in the closet adjacent to my balcony where it is protected from the weather.
+So sadly, instead of the nice and compact power bank, I had to use a 12V AGM battery and matching solar charge controller with USB output.
+These parts are not right where the sensor and the solar panel are, but instead they're connected by 5 meters of cable and stored safely in the closet adjacent to my balcony where they are protected from the weather.

 ## Wireless protocol